MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostfiles.md

    :::image type="content" source="media/la-newproject-add-saveallhf.png" alt-text="Screenshot shows Visual Studio toolbar with selection option for Save All.":::

 1. To find the generated HIDX file, go to your host file's folder.

-Once the library is saved, the HIDX file will be generated

    :::image type="content" source="media/la-newproject-outputhf-hidx.png" alt-text="Screenshot shows Visual Studio Output window with HIDX file location.":::